 It’s important for parents to talk with their kids early and often about things like eating disorders, body shaming, racism, food policing and dieting.
 Whether we like it or not, they will likely be exposed to these issues at school or in the media.
 We can offer education and support as they navigate the culture in which we live.

 For parents, listen to your children to recognize if your daughter or son is body shaming themselves or others.
 If a child begins to take extra long to get ready or regularly complains above the norm about their clothing or appearance, they may be having insecurity issues with their body.
 Similarly, if your child begins to comment negatively and often on people’s appearances, whether it be those in the media, friends, siblings or others, there may be a cause for concern.
 Again, reiterate those important discussions about how this is a time of change for them and their friends, both in physical and emotional development.
 Emphasize that our bodies are an agent for our physical and mental health.

-Arm your child with ways to deal with body shaming from others.
-Show them strong examples of confident and successful people who live with all different body types, yet have achieved great success.
+Arm your child with ways to combat body shaming from others.
+Show them strong examples of confident and successful people who live with all different types of bodies, yet have achieved great success.
 If children are strong enough to walk away from a body shaming bully with their head held high, they should do so.
-Body shamers and bullies are looking for a reaction.
+Body-shamers and bullies are looking for a reaction.